Upgrading My Home Network With MokerLink 2.5-Gigabit Switches

 I picked up a 5-pack of CableGeeker’s 5’ flat-pack Cat 6 patch cables in a variety of colors.
 I dropped these cables down through a hole in the network cupboard to the table where our mini PCs and servers sit.

-I am finally running out of good patch cables after more than two decades of hording.
-I have enough stock that I could crimp some fresh ones, but I thought it would be useful to color code these cables that are difficult to trace, and I don’t know that I have enough colors on hand to do that.
+I am finally running out of good patch cables after more than two decades of hoarding.
+I have enough stock that I could crimp some fresh ones, but I thought it would be useful to color-code these cables that are difficult to trace, and I don’t know that I have enough colors on hand to do that.

 I am a big fan of flat network cables.
 They roll back up nicely, and they take up less room in your bag even if you’re not careful about how you wind them up.
 They’re also easier to hide along floorboards.